LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-2-Bayes.md

 To calculate the likelihood value, we need two probabilities for each word:

-- The probability the event (word) correctly predicts the observation (positive post).
+- The probability the event (word) correctly predicts the observation (positive sentiment).
--  The probability the observation (positive post) occurs without the event (word).
+-  The probability the observation (positive sentiment) occurs without the event (word).

  We calculate likelihood values for each of the words using this formula;
 $$